conda/ceps/cep-abi3.md

 When building extensions for Python, they might use Python minor version specific symbols.
 This results in the extension being usable only on that minor version.
 These extensions are identified by the extension suffix.
-For eg:

-  foo.cpython-310-x86_64-linux-gnu.so

-is an extension that support only CPython 3.10 on x86_64-linux-gnu platform.
+For example, `foo.cpython-310-x86_64-linux-gnu.so` is an extension that supports only CPython 3.10 on the `x86_64-linux-gnu` platform.

 However some symbols are available in all Python major.minor versions with some lower bound on the Python version.
 These symbols are part of the [limited C API]([C_API_Stability]).
 It is guaranteed that the symbols Stable ABI introduced in Python 3.X are available in Python 3.Y for any `Y >= X`.
 Extensions using only these symbols are identified by the extension suffix `abi3.so`.
-For eg:
+For example, `foo.abi3.so`.

-  foo.abi3.so

-These extensions only support the platform it was built for (for eg:
+These extensions only support the platform it was built for (e.g.
-`x86_64-linux-gnu`), but is not specified in the extension suffix.
+`x86_64-linux-gnu`), but this is not specified in the extension suffix.

 Note that the stable ABI is only specific to CPython and is not compatible with PyPy or other Python implementations.
 For a Python implementation independent